New UK DERMS Project Targets Flexibility Across Distribution and Transmission Grids

 Urgency driving networks to act

-The recent U.K. energy white paper, the first step in the development of overarching new energy policy, claimed that the country’s power sector would be “overwhelmingly decarbonized” by the 2030s.
+A recent U.K. energy white paper, characterized as the first step in the development of overarching new energy policy, claimed that the country’s power sector would be “overwhelmingly decarbonized” by the 2030s.
 In preparation for that, National Grid ESO is aiming to be able to run a zero-carbon grid by 2025.

-The QUEST project’s planned timeline has a four-year span.
+The Quest project’s planned timeline has a four-year span.
 But Ault said that things could move faster because of the “urgency of what DNOs have to do to change the way they operate their system.”

 A new 2023 regulatory framework will also be on their minds, he said.
-The combination of SGS’ “mature technology" with Schneider’s ADMS and ENW’s CLASS system could allow QUEST to be completed in 2021 and a trial deployed the following year.
+The combination of what Ault described as SGS’ “mature technology" with Schneider’s advanced distribution management system and ENW’s Class system could allow Quest to be completed in 2021 and a trial deployed the following year.

-With huge investment required from transmission and distribution operators to deliver a low carbon grid capable of underpinning the vast electrification of heat and transport, every penny counts.
+With massive investment required from transmission and distribution operators to deliver a low-carbon grid capable of underpinning the vast electrification of heat and transport, every penny counts.

-The potential savings of £250 million include a large chunk of avoided system balancing costs.
+The potential savings of £250 million include a large chunk of avoided system-balancing costs.
 Those costs are substantial.
 The total costs incurred by National Grid ESO during the spring and summer coronavirus pandemic lockdown in the U.K. reached £718 million ($974 million), up from the forecast figure of around £516 million ($700 million).
-From May 7 to September 24, EDF was paid between £55 million to £73 million ($75 million to $99 million) to reduce output from the Sizewell B nuclear power station.
+From May 7 to September 24, EDF was paid between £55 million and £73 million ($75 million and $99 million) to reduce output from the Sizewell B nuclear power station.

-In addition to reducing system costs, avoided infrastructure investments, even delaying those investments has benefits.
+In addition to reducing system costs, avoided or even deferred infrastructure investments can confer significant benefits.

-Add to all this the critical nature of keeping the lights on, a task made harder when the grid has such a larger role to play in transport, heat, industry and electricity provision.
+Add to all this the critical nature of keeping the lights on, a task made harder when the grid has a much larger role to play in transport, heat, industry and electricity provision.

 “It's got to be delivered securely and safely for everybody or not at all.
 So that flexibility is absolutely crucial.
 And it's not properly factored into policy and regulation yet,” said Ault.

-In a Thursday statement on European power markets, Wood Mackenzie senior research manager Rory McCarthy said the ongoing surge in low carbon deployment would create "a flexibility challenge" to European power systems.
+In a Thursday statement on European power markets, Rory McCarthy, Wood Mackenzie senior research manager, said the ongoing surge in low-carbon technology deployment would create "a flexibility challenge" for European power systems.

-"This has already started to manifest in several markets, with negative day-ahead and intra-day power prices occurring during periods of high non-dispatchable renewable generation and low demand," said McCarthy.
+"This has already started to manifest in several markets, with negative day-ahead and intraday power prices occurring during periods of high nondispatchable renewable generation and low demand," said McCarthy.
 "Coronavirus-related demand issues aside, expect the frequency of negative prices to increase."

-“This raises the question: are policymakers aware of the flexibility challenge ahead?
+“This raises the question: Are policymakers aware of the flexibility challenge ahead?
 While negative prices should receive much greater focus over the coming year, we think price signals alone are unlikely to trigger new investment in much-needed flexible resources."